jaswithareddyg/Its-A-Zoo-In-There/README.md

 # Notes

-1. The audio doesn't work as it shows a werid error.
+1. The audio doesn't work as it shows a weird error.
     ```
     2023-01-17 22:28:43.420866-0600 It's a Zoo in There[33761:8055360] [plugin] AddInstanceForFactory: No factory registered for id <CFUUID 0x6000017fc1a0> F8BB1C28-BAE8-11D6-9C31-00039315CD46
     ```